 Again, there is much to say here - we will discuss some of this later - but there are many aspects of this dynamic process which can be thought of as contradictory.
 What does contradiction mean?

 At its core, a contradiction means that there are chains of effects of a given process which disrupt the functioning of the process.

 Here the idea is that capitalist dynamics generate chains of effects which undermine the functioning capitalism.
-This need no mean that those chains of effects make capitalism impossible, but simply that they continually undermine and disrupt capitalism.
-Harvey describes these as inherent barriers to continued capital accumulation that are thrown up by capital accumulation itself. (p.47): insufficient initial money capital; scarcity of or political difficulties with labor supply; inadequate means of production, including natural limits; inappropriate technologies and organizational forms; resistance or inefficiencies in the labor process; lack of demand backed by money to pay in the market.
-This latter is often especially important and reflects what Harvey calls the "surplus absorption problem": capitalist firms organize the production of products, and those product contain "surplus value" - that is, they are more valuable than all of the inputs used to make them - but this surplus can only be turned into money profits if they can actually sell what they produce.
-If they cannot, then they are likely to sei on hoards of capital and not invest much, since they won't bother investing unless they can get a return.
+This need not mean that those chains of effects make capitalism impossible, but simply that they continually undermine and disrupt the smooth functioning of capitalism.
+When these intensify sufficiently they generate what Marxists call a "crisis of accumulation" in which, in general, some kind of structural change in the conditions for accumulation is needed in order for vibrant capital accumulation to continue.

+Harvey discusses these issues in terms of what he calls the "inherent barriers to continued capital accumulation".
+Most of these are endogenous to the dynamics of capitalism -- they are barriers to accumulation that are generated by capital accumulation itself. (p.47):

+- insufficient initial money capital - scarcity of or political difficulties with labor supply - inadequate means of production, including natural limits - inappropriate technologies and organizational forms - resistance or inefficiencies in the labor process - lack of demand backed by money to pay in the market

+This latter is often especially important and reflects what Harvey calls the "surplus absorption problem": capitalist firms organize the production of products, and those products contain "surplus value" - that is, they are more valuable than all of the inputs used to make them - but this surplus can only be turned into money profits if the firms can actually sell what they produce.
+If they cannot, then they are likely to sit on hoards of capital and not invest much, since they won't bother investing unless they can get a return.
 This is the current situation.
 Strategies to expand the market, therefore, are in part generated by this problem of finding profitable forms of investment.